Multicast Listener Discovery

 Multicast Listener Discovery (MLD) is a component of the Internet Protocol Version 6 (IPv6) suite.
 MLD is used by IPv6 routers for discovering multicast listeners on a directly attached link, much like Internet Group Management Protocol (IGMP) is used in IPv4.
 The protocol is embedded in ICMPv6 instead of using a separate protocol.
 MLDv1 is similar to IGMPv2 and MLDv2 similar to IGMPv3.

 Protocol

-The ICMPv6 messages use type 143.
+The following ICMPv6 message types are used: